alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 **_Identification of modules of co-correlated genes_**

-This feature is the prime reason for using the Antler package.
 Using the Antler package, we are able to cluster genes and identify sets of co-correlated genes termed _gene modules_.
 This works by heirarchically clustering a gene-gene correlation matrix, followed by iterative filtering of poor quality clusters.

 For further information on Antler gene module identification, click [here](https://juliendelile.github.io/Antler/articles/Transcriptomic-summary.html#gene-modules-identification).